Biography – Lisa Hine photographer and visual storyteller

 Lisa Hine - and the Origins of a Pseudonym

-“Lisa” is a simple, direct name that shares its initial with Lewis Hine a pioneer of social documentary photography, the surname “Hine” was chosen in his honor.
-Lewis Hine documented the conditions of child labor in early 20thcentury America, his photographs helped raise public awareness and promote legislative reforms, becoming civic tools for change.
+Lisa” is a simple, direct name.
+It also shares its initial with Lewis Hine, a pioneer of social documentary photography, and “Hine” was chosen in his honour.
+Lewis Hine documented child labour in early 20th-century America; his images helped raise public awareness and supported legislative reforms, becoming civic tools for change.

 Acknowledgements